StockSharp/doc/en/topics/hydra/tasks/import_auto.md

 ![hydra tasks import](../../../images/hydra_tasks_import.png)

-At the bottom of panel, you can select the instruments by which data will be imported, as well as the data type to import.
+At the bottom of the panel, you can select the instruments by which data will be imported, as well as the data type to import.

 For each instrument, you can specify the following data import properties: